 Hummus has gotten really popular in the last few years, and for good reason.
 Its a delicious, healthy and quick snack that’s very versatile.
 Hummus is one of those things I would buy week after week.
 When we are having things like chicken for dinner Avah (who is mostly vegetarian, I say mostly because she will eat some hamburger….. sometimes….) can always eat hummus for her protein.
 As I do with most things, I buy them for a while, then get the bright idea that I can make it….I mean, I have to be able to make it cheaper than I can buy it, right?

 So I bought everything I needed, and came to find its not only super easy and cheap ( .99 cents for a can of organic garbanzo beans!) to make, but tastes WAY better, and when I mean way better, I mean it!
 It’s simply delicious!

-By making it at home we eliminate unnecessary ingredients like “natural flavors” and “canola oil” which are harmful and don’t belong in a health food!
-Its hard enough trying to eliminate these harmful ingredients from the junk food we eat, let alone worrying about it being in our health food!
-Lets take a look at some of the benefits of chickpeas:
+By making it at home we eliminate unnecessary ingredients like “natural flavors” and “canola oil” which are harmful and don’t belong in health food!
+It’s hard enough trying to eliminate these harmful ingredients from the junk food we eat, let alone worrying about it being in our health food!
+Let’s take a look at some of the benefits of chickpeas: